who we are

 Umoja was designed to provide a concrete response to the following essential questions:

 The Umoja program offers a framework for implementing strategies fundamental to the success of African American learners.
-Being fundamental, Umoja exists to provide a learning experience that is needed but often not afforded to African American students within BUSD.
+Being fundamental, Umoja exists to provide a learning experience that is needed but often not afforded to Black/African American students within BUSD.

-Kamar O’Guinn has dedicated his career to uplifting and empowering African American students.
+Kamar O'Guinn has dedicated his career to uplifting and empowering African American students.
 He is the devoted leader and architect of the African American Success Project/Umoja program.
-His work efforts are driven by the desire to end predictive outcomes for African American students.

 Kamar is a native of Oakland, California.
 He credits his community for helping him to understand the relationship between education and social mobility.
-He holds a Bachelor’s of Arts degree from California State University East Bay, where he graduated summa cum laude.
+He holds a Bachelor of Arts degree from California State University East Bay, where he graduated summa cum laude.

-Mr. Oakes, a native of Oakland, California was a star athlete at Castlemont High School.
+Mr. Oakes, a native of Oakland, California, was a star athlete at Castlemont High School.
 He played collegiate basketball at San Jose State University, where he would earn his BA degree in African American Studies.
 Following his career at San Jose State, Oakes played professional basketball in Germany.

 After retiring from basketball, Oakes earned his Master’s degree in Education (Social Justice/Equity) from UC Santa Cruz.
 He also possesses a California Single Subject Teaching Credential: Social Studies.